 - Next season, choose a better location

-There are two main loofah species: Luffa aegyptiaca (smooth loofah) produces large sponges up to 24 inches.
+Why This Happens: There are two main loofah species: Luffa aegyptiaca (smooth loofah) produces large sponges up to 24 inches.
 Luffa acutangula (ridged loofah) is primarily grown for eating and produces smaller fruit.
-Some seed sellers don't specify which species.
+Some seed sellers don't specify which species they're selling.

 - For sponges, grow Luffa aegyptiaca (smooth loofah)